utastudents/cse3310-sp25-002/checkers/src/main/webapp/joingame/README.md

 ## Join Game Design

-This design will include all methods, arguments, and return values.
+This document outlines the design of the Join Game component, including class structures, methods, and data flow.
+It specifies core functionality without implementation details, covering methods, arguments, and return values as needed.
+Implementation will occur in the next phase.

 Five Classes:
 1) Data